 7. User Accounts and Varying Levels of Access

 Unless you run a one-man/woman shop, you’ll have to have employees working your registers.
 You should be able to customize levels of employee access to certain tools and reports.
 Too often, a new employee and a veteran manager have the same access.
 This can lead to costly errors and sometimes theft.
-Your POS should help protect your business.
+Your POS should protect your business from losses.

 Make your life easier and transactions faster with options for splitting payments or accepting multiple forms of payment per transaction.
-Customers might want to partially pay with a gift card, or split payment between cash and credit.
+Customers may want to partially pay with a gift card, or split payments between cash and credit.
 This should be easy for everyone and never hold up your line.

-Not only should payment options be varied and seamless, but the registers themselves should look the part.
-Perhaps your retail space would benefit from mobile registers.
-If you have a stationary point of sale, make sure it fits your design and decor.
+If you have a stationary point of sale, ensure it fits your design and decor.
 A front-facing screen is always a nice feature as well.
-Always spend some time with your marketing and merchandising around points of sale.
+Always spend some time with your merchandising and merchandising around points of sale.